-The CCC has said that given the limits of cuts achievable by other sectors, aviation emissions can be no higher than 37.5 Mt in 2050, equivalent to their level in 2005 and representing about a quarter of the total allowable UK emissions by 2050.
-This would allow passenger growth of around 60%.
-If passenger numbers can be lowered to around 40%, then significant carbon emission savings can be achieved.
+The CCC has said that given the limits of cuts achievable by other sectors, aviation emissions should be no higher than 37.5 Mt in 2050, equivalent to their level in 2005 and representing about a quarter of the total allowable UK emissions by 2050.
+The balanced pathway as part of the 6th Carbon Budget sees passenger numbers increased by around 25% and residual emissions from the sector to be 23MtCO2e in 2050.

 Battery electric propulsion systems in the maritime sector are evolving rapidly, and are being deployed in the inland, coastal and ferry transport sectors.

-Shipping and aviation were excluded from the Paris Agreement’s national accounting, due to the difficulties of attributing emissions from complex international supply chains to individual countries.
+Shipping and aviation were excluded from the Paris Agreement’s national accounting due to the difficulties of attributing emissions from complex international supply chains to individual countries.
 This means they often do not form part of each country’s Nationally Determined Contributions (NDCs), or pledges on climate.

 Instead, responsibility for dealing with shipping sector emissions has been delegated to a specialist UN agency – the International Maritime Organisation (IMO).

 While progress at the IMO has been slow, in the last few years many countries have adopted a net zero target.

 Going into the IMO negotiations in April 2018 in London, EU member states agreed a common position of supporting a 70-100% reduction in shipping’s greenhouse gas emissions worldwide by 2050, compared with 2008 levels.

 Ultimately the wording that came out of the IMO negotiations was 'at least' a 50% reduction by 2050, while 'pursuing efforts towards phasing them out entirely' on a trajectory consistent with the Paris Agreement.